johanhm/ForwarderSoftware/XT28API/README.txt

 /*! \mainpage XT28 Forwarder API Introduction

   Welcome to the API documentation for the XT28 Forwarder API.
- This API uses the bodas API to implement its functionality.
+This API contains the functions related to the _active dampening_ off the machine.
+All sensors and cylinders related to active dampening is connected to a  Rexroth BODAS 28-30 controller.
+As a consequence this API used the functionality provided by BODAS C-API to implement its futures.

+\image html xt28Bild.jpeg "XT28 Extractor Forwarder"

+ ### So what is active Dampening? ###
+ To minimize the damage to the soil while driving in the forest and making the driving more confterbole the XT28 Forwarder wheels is equioped with pendelum arms and hydralic cylinders.
+ With the hydralic cylinders the wheels can move upp and down, wich means that its possibole to keep the machine leveld and the pressure between the wheels distribiuted.
+This amazing thecnolegy enables the drivers to drive up to twicve as fast while still beeing more confterbole while driving then you are today.
+This is the future of the forest industri.

+ ### How to achive Active dampening? ###

  The Api struckture is seen in a figure below

 \image html xt28API.png "XT28 api Structure and dependencys"

-The api contagins the following moduels and sub moduels
+The api contains the following moduels and sub moduels

  - \ref ADC
 	+ \ref ADPID